Sauces

 3

-Add coriander leaves, one cup of water, and salt, and set aside.
+Add coriander leaves, one cup of water, and salt; then set aside.

 4

-Heat the coconut oil in a saucepan set over medium heat until melted and hot; sauté half of the chana dal for about 5 minutes or until crisp.
+Heat the coconut oil in a saucepan over medium heat until melted and hot, and sauté half of the chana dal for about 5 minutes until crisp.

 5

-Add the roasted chana dal to the blender until you have a smooth paste.
+Add the roasted chana dal to the blender and blend until a smooth paste is achieved.

 6

-Heat the remaining coconut oil in the same saucepan over medium heat and sauté mustard seeds, finely chopped ginger, curry leaves, and green chili for 2 minutes or until the mustard seeds start cracking.
+Heat the remaining coconut oil in the same saucepan over medium heat and sauté the mustard seeds, finely chopped ginger, curry leaves, and green chili for 2 minutes until the mustard seeds begin to crack.

 7

-Serve the coconut chutney topped with sauteed mustard seed mixture.
-It tastes incredible with the Indian dosa.
+Serve the coconut chutney topped with the sautéed mustard seed mixture.
+It pairs exceptionally well with Indian dosa.

 Nutrition